-Leaderboard logjam: Three tied for first at 65 after first round of the Boeing Classic
+Leaderboard logjam: Three tied for lead at 65 after first round of the Boeing Classic

 All that was on display Friday in the opening round at the Club at Snoqualmie Ridge as Parel shot a 7-under-par 65 to share the first-round lead with Tom Pernice and Kent Jones.

-Scott McCarron, Ken Tanigawa and Steve Pate are one shot back, and 2015 champion Billy Andrade is among a group of four at 5 under, just two shots off the lead.
+Scott McCarron, Ken Tanigawa and Steve Pate were one shot back, and 2015 champion Billy Andrade was among a group of four at 5 under, just two shots off the lead.

 Most Read Sports Stories